-The United States makes approximately 140,000 immigrant visas available each fiscal year for aliens as well as their spouses and children who wish to immigrate to the United States based on their occupational skills.
-An individual needs the right combination of skills, education, and/or work experience to qualify for an employment-based immigrant visa and may be able to permanently reside in the United States.
+The United States makes approximately 140,000 employment-based immigrant visas available each fiscal year for aliens as well as their spouses and children who wish to immigrate to the United States based on their occupational skills.
+An individual needs the right combination of skills, education, and/or work experience to qualify for an employment-based immigrant visa.
+This employment-based visa can lead to an employment-based green card.
 There are five employment-based immigrant visa preferences categories.

 The first preference category is EB-1, which is for individuals with extraordinary abilities in the sciences, arts, education, business, or athletics.
 This preference category also includes outstanding professors or researchers as well as multinational executives and managers.